codefresh-io/plugins/stable/publish-helm-chart/README.md

 # Codefresh Helm Plugin

-Use Codefresh [Helm](https://helm.sh) plugin to deploy a Helm chart into specified (by context) Kubernetes cluster.
+Use Codefresh [Helm](https://helm.sh) plugin to publish a Helm chart to repository.

 ## Usage